ashleySimiyu/Capstone-Project/README.md

 5. What are the predominant themes?key words and sentiments expressed in viewer comments on Marques Brownlee’s YouTube videos?

 ## Data Understanding
 The data for this project consists of comments from Marques Brownlee's YouTube channel related to the Apple Vision Pro review videos.
-The comments are collected using the *YouTube Data API*, which allows access to public comments on YouTube videos.
+The comments are collected using the **YouTube Data API**, which allows access to public comments on YouTube videos.
 Each comment is associated with metadata such as the commenter's username, comment timestamp, comment text, and number of likes.
 The comments provide insights into viewers' opinions, feedback, and preferences regarding the Apple Vision Pro product.
 The comments will be preprocessed to remove special characters, stopwords, tokenize the text, lemmatize and perform sentiment analysis using NLP techniques.
+* We first install the Python packages using pip
+> %pip install --upgrade google-api-python-client
+> %!pip install textblob
+* We then Set up our YouTube Data API
+!
 ### Data Structure
   * Data Format: CSV
   * Number of rows = 59,274
   * Number ofcolumns = 4
 ###  Data Features
-  1. Comment Text
+  * Comment Text
-  2. Likes (Number of likes on the comment)
+  * Likes (Number of likes on the comment)
-  3. Author (The username of the author that made a comment)
+  * Author (The username of the author that made a comment)
-  4. Timestamp (Time the comment was posted)
+  * Timestamp (Time the comment was posted)
+### Data Types
+  * Comment text: String
+  * Likes: Integer
+  * Author: String
+  * Timestamp: DateTime

+## Modelling
+We are using Natural Language Processing (NLP) techniques to analyze the sentiments expressed in the comments.
+These are the results:
+### Textblob Model

 ## Conclusion